Difference Between Method Overloading and Method Overriding

 Output:

-Now let’s connect both the classes using Inheritance.
+Now let’s connect both classes using Inheritance.

 In Inheritance, as the name suggests, one class inherits the properties of another class.
 Let’s understand inheritance with the help of a real-world example: